sethbern/CSJava/_sources/Unit4-Iteration/topic-4-6-summary.rst

 -  Jumping out of a loop too early by using one or more return statements inside of the loop.

 Here is an example of a while loop that doesn't ever change the value in the loop so it never ends.
+The code should count down from 3 to 1.
 If you run it refresh the page to stop it.
 Fix it.

  .. activecode:: code4_6_1
    :language: java